alarm-redist/fifty-states/analyses/AL_cd_2020/doc_AL_cd_2020.md

 No manual pre-processing decisions were necessary.

 ## Simulation Notes
-We sample 5,000 districting plans for Alabama.
+We sample 5,000 districting plans for Alabama, targeting one majority-minority district and one opportunity minority district.
 No special techniques were needed to produce the sample.